2003–04 Saint Joseph's Hawks men's basketball team: NCAA tournament

-The Hawks received a #1 seed, and defeated Liberty, Texas Tech, and Wake Forest in the 1st, 2nd, and 3rd rounds, respectively.
+The Hawks received a #1 seed and defeated Liberty, Texas Tech, and Wake Forest in the First, second, and third rounds, respectively.
 In the Elite 8 match-up against Oklahoma State, the Hawks lost by 2 points.
 John Lucas III of Oklahoma State hit a go-ahead three with only a few seconds left.
-On the ensuing possession, Jameer Nelson attempted to tie the game, but his 15 ft. shot fell short.
+Jameer Nelson attempted to tie the game on the ensuing possession, but his 15 ft. shot fell short.